 Planet Word Museum

-Planet Word is the world’s first voice-activated museum that immerses visitors in the magic of language and seeks to promote continued curiosity in reading and words.
-With its distinctive, educational mission, it is no surprise that the museum is located in the historic Franklin School, which has housed multiple academic organizations and institutions — including the Board of Education — since its opening in 1869.
+Planet Word, the world’s first voice-activated museum, immerses visitors in the magic of language and seeks to promote continued curiosity involving reading and words.
+With this distinctive educational mission, it is no surprise that the museum has been situated in what was once the Franklin School, a National Historic Landmark which has housed multiple academic organizations and institutions, including the Board of Education, since 1869.